 If you’ve accidentally rear-ended another driver, you probably have a lot of worries on your mind.
 However, although you may not realize it, you may not be automatically at fault when you rear-end someone.
 In fact, rear-end accidents are a lot more complicated than you might expect, which means it’s important that you do your proper research before you make any legal decisions.

 With the right evidence, you should be able to avoid fault, and a big payout, in your rear-end case.
-Learn about the legal issues involved in a rear-end car accident and find out how you can win your case with the help of an experienced attorney.
+Learn about the legal issues involved in a rear-end car accident and find out how you can win your case with the help of an experienced car accident lawyer.

 Negligence and Car Accidents